DesenTao/baty.net-hugo/content/post/2019/only-post-when-finished.md

 ---
 title: "Only Post When Finished"
-date: 2019-09-05T07:15:16-04:00
+date: 2019-09-06T10:56:51-04:00
-draft: true
-tags: [""]
+tags: ["blogging"]
 ---

-Stop with the aspirational posts.
-Starting to read a book is irrelevant.
-Planning to work out every day doesn't matter to anyone.
-Intending to regularly write morning pages before breakfast isn't actually writing anything.
+I would prefer seeing fewer aspirational posts/tweets/etc. I'm not terribly interested that you've _started_ to read a book, but please do let me know how you liked it when you're finished.
+It's great that you're planning to work out every day, but why tell _me_ that? _Intending_ to regularly write morning pages before breakfast isn't actually writing anything, but I can't wait to hear how it's helped you after you've done it for six months.

+Writing aspirational posts can be self-motivating, and feel free to write about anything you damn well please.
+I'm just asking for fewer _before_ and more _after_ posts.